Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Jubilee

-Food lovers have lots to look forward to too.
-Whether it’s fresh seafood at the Seafood Shack, a taste of big flavours at Shaq’s Big Chicken, or smoky goodness at Guy’s Pig & Anchor Smokehouse, there’s something bound to tickle your taste buds.
+Food lovers have lots to look forward to as well.
+Whether it’s fresh seafood at the Seafood Shack, a taste of big flavors at Shaq’s Big Chicken, or smoky goodness at Guy’s Pig & Anchor Smokehouse, there’s bound to be something to tickle your taste buds.

 Carnival Celebration

 Sailing since November 2022, the Carnival Celebration matches the Jubilee in size and style.
-It stretches the same 1,130 feet and carries the same weight of 183,521 GT.
-Like its sister ship, it accommodates 6,630 guests.
+She stretches the same 1,130 feet and carries the same weight of 183,521 GT.
+Like her sister ship, she accommodates 6,630 guests.

 There are plenty of activities on board to keep you entertained.
 Feel the wind on your face with a ride on the BOLT roller coaster or engage in a spirited round of Family Feud Live.
 If you need to relax, Latitudes bar is themed around travel and perfect for a quiet corner.
 WaterWorks aqua park is perfect for a splash with family and friends.